The Bell of the USS Vestal

 August 14, 2017

 Relics of war pop up in some unexpected places, carried from one end of the world to the other, sometimes by ocean currents or other forces of nature, and sometimes by a relative of a soldier.
 Pearl Harbor artifacts continue to be found, such as the recent discovery of what one man believed to be Isoroku Yamamoto’s dagger, a memento of the man who orchestrated the attack on Pearl Harbor.
-In 2016, another Pearl Harbor relic surfaced, this one far less controversial.
-It showed up on the East Coast—all the way on the other side of the United States—in the possession of a man in Baltimore, MD.
-How the artifact wound up in Maryland was a mystery even to the man who discovered it, Glenn Davis.
-It was the bell of the USS Vestal.
+In 2016, another Pearl Harbor relic surfaced, this one less controversial.
+After vanishing for decades, it showed up on the East Coast—all the way on the other side of the United States—in a church parsonage near Baltimore, MD.
+How the tarnished artifact wound up in Maryland was a mystery even to the people who discovered it.
+It was the bell of USS Vestal (AR-4).

-You likely won’t find much reference to the USS Vestal when learning about the events of Pearl Harbor and the eight major targets moored at Battleship Row.
+You likely won’t find much reference to USS Vestal when learning about the events of Pearl Harbor and the eight major targets moored at Battleship Row.
 That’s because she wasn’t one of the battleships that Japan sought to sink.
-Rather, the Vestal was a repair ship anchored next to the USS Arizona, the attack’s largest casualty.
+Rather, the Vestal was a repair ship anchored next to USS Arizona (BB-39), the attack’s largest casualty.